foundatn-io/go-pic/README.md

 ### 🚧 Alas, these are not yet supported
  - PIC symbols [ `S`, `V`, `P` ]
- - Level indicator 88 enums
+ - Level indicator 88 enums are skipped
  - Level indicator 77 items which cannot be sub-divided